mali5820k/Cobra/README.md

 For Linux users:
 Since this project is natively coded on Linux, you can simply run the make file for either GCC or Clang.
 You will need to install Clang first if you go choose to use the Clang make file.
 The python compile script for Linux will also work as long as you have python 3 and Clang installed.
 Once the program binary is compiled, you simply need to run the file in a terminal with ./Interpreter_Program .

-Keep in mind that this project is being developed solely by me, so bugs are to be expected and with time, the language will take on its own identy that will allow it to be more different than the Lox language implementation described in "Crafting Interpreters" By Bob Nystrom.
+Keep in mind that I'm only one person and although Nystrom's book is guiding me through this project, functionality that I want to add is going to take time; so bugs are to be expected and with time, the language will take on its own identy that will allow it to diverge and become more different than the Lox language implementation described in "Crafting Interpreters" By Bob Nystrom.